from§

 x: FromPart[…*, Model] ⇒ x.attribute(key: String): FromPart[…*, Attribute]

-does not exist or does not support #attribute
+does not exist or does not support #attribute, null will be returned.

 the abovementioned safety checks.